 If the label is missing or unclear, wash with cold water.
 Using cold water will cause the least damage like shrinking, fading or color bleeding.
 If you are not satisfied with the results, you can then try warm or hot water.
 Once you have some experience under your belt, you'll find that some fabrics can be cleaned at one of several temperatures.One tip that works with all cycles and fabrics, is to use a cold water rinse.
 Rinse water has little effect on stain removal or cleaning; so cold water works just as well to rinse away detergents and suspended soil.
 Set the washer dial on cold rinse and leave it for every load.

 When To Use Hot Water

 - Benefits: Cleans heavy soil, sanitizes linens infected with bacteria or fungus, kills insects

-- Good For: Whites, linens, heavily soiled or sweaty garments, oily stains, cotton
+- Good For: White cotton clothes (underwear) worn close to the body, bed and kitchen linens, heavily soiled or sweaty garments, oily stains and sick bed linens

 - Problems: Can fade colors, sets protein stains and shrinks some fabrics

 Next, learn about warm water washing